OrenCPC/guide-add-to-mobile-wallet-android/README.md

  - The minimum supported Java version is 1.8.

+ - The SDK requires to use a physical Android device and not a virtual device.

+ - Make sure you have the relevant wallets which you will add cards to installed on your device

 ### Add VDE (Visa Digital Enablement) SDK to your project

 1. Get the push provisioning package from Unit, which consists of the following dependencies: